-This morning, HM Government announced two schemes for high growth startups: an increase to the pot available to Innovate UK for grants and loans, and a new Future Fund for startups providing convertible loans to high growth businesses.
-This note relates to the latter.
+This morning, HM Government announced two schemes for high growth startups.
+On is an increase to the pot available to Innovate UK for grants and loans, and the other: new Future Fund for startups, providing convertible loans to high growth businesses.

 HM Government announced £250m for a new “Future Fund” for startups administered by the British Business Bank.
 The Future Fund for startups will invest between £125k and £5,000,000 in high growth UK companies.
 The investment from the Future Fund for startups will take the form of a convertible loan note and will be subject to the following eligibility conditions: